 Long rolls VS short rolls

-It’s worth mentioning that what I explained above is typically called a “long roll”.
+It’s worth mentioning that what we explained above is typically called a “long roll”.
 It means that it consists of 3 notes.
 You may also come across the term “short roll”, which is basically the same ornament.
-The only difference is that the first (plain) note is not played at all.
+The only difference is that the first plain note is not played at all.
 So, in a short roll, you play two notes, by starting with a cut and then tapping the second one.

-When to use rolls in a tune?
+Where to use tin whistle rolls in a tune?

-If you learn by ear, then you will need to figure it out by yourself.
-Usually, when you notice that you play two or three repeated notes, you can do rolls instead of tonguing.
+If you learn to play by ear, then you will have to figure it out yourself.
+Usually, when you notice that you play two or three repeated notes of the same pitch, you can do rolls instead of tonguing.

 Practicing rolls on a tin whistle

-The same applies if you are into playing a low whistle or an Irish flute.
+The same technique applies if you are into playing a low whistle or an Irish flute.
 The best advice is always to use a metronome, as the notes separated with a cut and a tap that are creating a roll should be evenly spaced as you would do when tonguing it.
 Also, as with other ornaments, make sure to practice at a slower tempo.
 It is slightly harder that way, but once you get the rolls into place, you will easily nail the fast tempo later.
-And while playing slowly, remember that cuts and taps should be performed very fast themselves.
-You don’t want to hear the audible musical notes, but the snappy ornaments.
+And while playing slowly, remember that cuts and taps should be performed very fast.
+You don’t want to hear the audible musical notes but the snappy ornaments.

-A good example of tin whistle rolls
+Another good example of tin whistle rolls

 Again, arguably one of the greatest whistle players, Brian Finnegan.
 A fantastic set of reels, showcasing some pretty well-done rolls.Subscribe